hpi-swa-lab/qinoq/.github/pull_request_template.md

   - [ ] the interactive can be renamed
   - [ ] the scrollbar can be toggled
   - [ ] the interactive can be ejected from the editor
+  - [ ] the aspect ratio of the interactive can be changed